sdsc/sdsc-summer-institute-2024/2.5_interactive_computing/README.md

 srun --mpi=pmi2 -n 8 ./calc-prime
 ```

-* Set up the module ENV:
+* Set up the module ENV and check what you have available:

 ```
 module purge